shawonkhan1/shawonkhan1/README.md

 ### 👋 About Me

 I am a passionate **Full-Stack Web Developer** specializing in the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-Currently pursuing a **Diploma in Computer Science & Technology**, I am dedicated to building real-world, scalable, and efficient web applications.
+Currently, I am pursuing a **Diploma in Computer Science & Technology** and focusing on building real-world, scalable, and efficient web applications.

+I love turning ideas into functional, user-friendly digital experiences — whether it’s a personal project or a team collaboration.

 - 🚀 Building dynamic, responsive, and secure user-friendly websites and apps.
 - 🔧 Daily use of React, Node.js, Firebase, MongoDB, Tailwind CSS, and JWT Authentication.